Migrating

 save_response -> [Fs]

-Compare this to stage 1, where the only honest thing the manifest could say about main was [Stdio, Unsafe].
-The supply-chain audit story is now load-bearing: the SBOM is a true per-function authority bound rather than a single Unsafe blob.
+Compare to stage 1, where the only honest thing the manifest could say about main was [Stdio, Unsafe].
+The SBOM is now a true per-function authority bound rather than a single Unsafe blob.

 Track your progress